adekola/jsnotes/Book 1 - Up & Going.md

 **Attention**

 > `this` is not what you think it is.
 Coming from an OOP background, it's easy to expect `this` in JS to behave familiarly.
-Not so.
-If a > function has `this` reference within it, that usually points to an object.
+Not so. it's dynamically bound based on how the function is executed.
 The particular object depends on how the function was called and not always or necessarily the function itself.

 ###Prototypes